TERMS AND CONDITIONS: ORNL JUMP INTO STEM COMMUNITY

 Records Retention and FOIA

-Any personally identifiable information collected through the Campaign is subject to Sponsors’ privacy statement set forth at: http://www.ornl.gov/ornl/contact-us/Security--Privacy-Notice.
+Any personally identifiable information collected through the Challenge is subject to Sponsors' privacy statement set forth at:http://www.ornl.gov/ornl/contact-us/Security--Privacy-Notice.

-The Campaign is open only to legal residents of the fifty (50) United States and the District of Columbia who are at least eighteen (18) years old (or the age of majority in his/her state, whichever is older) at the time of entry.
-Employees of DOE, UT-Battelle, LLC and its parent and affiliate companies, its subcontractors, as well as immediate family (spouse, parents, siblings, and children) and household members of each such employee may participate in the Campaign, including, but not limited to, offering Submissions and voting on Submissions; however, their Submissions are not eligible to be the winning ideas selected by the technical judges.
+The Challenge is open only to legal residents of the fifty (50) United States and the District of Columbia who are at least eighteen (18) years old (or the age of majority in his/her state, whichever is older) at the time of entry.
+Employees of DOE, UT-Battelle, LLC and its parent and affiliate companies, its subcontractors, as well as immediate family (spouse, parents, siblings, and children) and household members of each such employee may participate in the Challenge, including, but not limited to, offering Submissions and voting on Submissions; however, their Submissions are not eligible to be the winning ideas selected by the technical judges and are not eligible for awards.

-ALL DECISIONS BY UT-BATTELLE ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CAMPAIGN.
+ALL DECISIONS BY UT-BATTELLE ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CHALLENGE

 For questions about these Official Rules contact: